CODE SHARE DISCLOSURE: The operating and marketing identities of all transporting air carriers in my itinerary were identified prior to purchase.

 TRAVEL INSURANCE: Plaza Travel offers access to many optional products and services to enhance every travel experience.
 Options such as Travel Insurance are strongly recommended by Plaza Travel to protect passengers and their investment, but are NOT automatically included in the cost of an itinerary to protect against third party default, delay, interruption, cancellation, medical emergency, lost luggage, illness and more.

 Yes, I agree to purchase Travel Insurance.

-understand my trip cost DOES NOT include Travel Insurance, and choose not to
+No, I understand my trip cost DOES NOT include Travel Insurance, and choose not to purchase it.

 ***Please note: Certain terms, conditions, exclusions and limitations apply, including but not limited to preexisting condition coverage determinations.
 Remember to review in detail the applicable Policy or Description/Certificate of Insurance of the plan that you purchase.